a close look of baked mini quiche in a white ceramic baking dish

 High-Protein Gluten-Free Breakfast

 These mini baked quiches are a complete protein meal, ideal for muscle repair, energy, and satiety.
-The vegetables bring antioxidants, fibre, and colour, while eggs deliver calcium and vitamin B12 for strong bones and healthy metabolism.
+The vegetables bring antioxidants, fiber, and color, while eggs deliver calcium and vitamin B12 for strong bones and healthy metabolism.

 Vegetable Balance:

-Massaging kale and dicing bell pepper before adding it gives a fresh and crunchy taste.
+Massaging kale and dicing bell pepper before adding them gives a fresh, crunchy texture.

 Cheese Choice:

-Eatlean gives a beautiful melt and mild flavour.
+Eatlean gives a beautiful melt and mild flavor.
 For a sharper taste, use lactose-free mature cheddar or a plant-based alternative.

 Presentation: